XiaHaochong98/Cradle_OSWorld/README.md

 Download the videosubfinder from https://sourceforge.net/projects/videosubfinder/ and extract the files into the res/tool/subfinder folder.

+The file structure should be like this:
+- res
+  - tool
+    - subfinder
+      - RGBImages
+      - VideoSubFinderWXW.exe
+      - test.srt
+      ...

 ## General guidelines

 Always, **always**, **ALLWAYS** get the latest /main branch.